 grant him a permanent visa.
 They considered us "Polish" not Irish, and with so many Eastern European refugees

-for a cantorial position in Boston at the prestigious conservative synagogue, Temple Mishkan Tefila, affectionally
+for a cantorial position in Boston at the prestigious conservative synagogue, Temple Mishkan Tefila, affectionately

 known as Leonard Bernstein's shul.
-Their beloved cantor, Isidore Glickstein, had recently passed, and over 50 cantors came from around the world in 1947 to audition for the post.
-I can proudly state that my Poppy was chosen for the position of cantor.
-He officiated HIgh Holyday services there in 1947 and stayed on until his visa expired in March
+Their beloved cantor, Isidore Glickstein, had recently passed, and over 50 cantors from around the world came to Boston in 1947 to audition for the post.
+I can proudly say that my Poppy was chosen as cantor.
+He officiated High Holyday services there that year and stayed on until his visa expired in March

 of 1948.
-The congregation did everything they could to help grant a permanent visa to Wolf and family, but it was
+The congregation did everything in their power to help grant a permanent visa to Wolf and family, but it was

 to no avail.
 My grandfather returned home to Dublin, and lived the remaining few years of his life, heart-broken,